RedisGraph/RedisGraph/docs/index.md

 * The RedisGraph repository: `git clone https://github.com/RedisLabsModules/RedisGraph.git`
 * The build-essential and cmake packages: `apt-get install build-essential cmake`

-To build, run `make` in the project's directory
+To build, run `make` in the project's directory.

 Congratulations!
-You can find the compiled binary at `src/redisgraph.so`.
+You can find the compiled binary at: `src/redisgraph.so`

 ## Loading RedisGraph into Redis

-RedisGraph is hosted by [Redis](https://redis.io), so you'll first have to load it as a Module to a Redis server: running [Redis v4.0 or above](https://redis.io/download).
+RedisGraph is hosted by [Redis](https://redis.io), so you'll first have to load it as a Module to a Redis server running [Redis v4.0 or above](https://redis.io/download).

 We recommend having Redis load RedisGraph during startup by adding the following to your redis.conf file: